On the ground: overworked

 She wrote to the adviser: ‘I will remember all the advice and guidance you have given and I know I can come back to you for advice in the future.
 I am very grateful to you and the BMA for helping me through this issue and bringing it to a closure.’

-BMA members seeking employment advice should contact us.
+BMA members seeking employment advice can email for assistance.

 More from On The Ground